thavlik/machine-learning-portfolio/experiments/forrestgump/README.md

 | [classification/conv3d.yaml](classification/conv3d.yaml)                    | 48x132x175             | 1 frame @ 0.5 Hz   | [conv3d](https://pytorch.org/docs/stable/generated/torch.nn.Conv3d.html) kernel, input is a single BOLD frame,
 | [classification/conv3d_hparams.yaml](classification/conv3d_hparams.yaml)    | 48x132x175             | 1 frame @ 0.5 Hz    | Hyperparameter search for `conv3d.yaml`

+## Future Direction
+While deep learning and fMRI are a powerful combination, the high dimensionality of fMRI complicates the practice. fMRI input tensors are 4D, and [pytorch](https://pytorch.org/) only implements up to [3D convolutions](https://pytorch.org/docs/stable/generated/torch.nn.Conv3d.html).
+This is sufficient when the model considers a single BOLD frame, but problematic when dealing with multiple.
+It is supposed that multi-frame input with a 4D (likely convolutional) kernel has potential to be outperform single-frame models built upon 3D convolutions, especially on more complex tasks.
+For example, instead of predicting class labels for a single BOLD frame, the model can predict class labels at a higher resolution: one BOLD frame (acquired in 2.0 seconds) is used to predict a sequence of eight 0.25s-long labels, corresponding to the scene labels.

+The authors of the data included several additional experiment results with many of the participants.
+These experiments present an opportunity to train a model on more than one task - a technique that can improve generalization on a single task.